 - 10 reasons to invest in EA

 - Drawing box / another way to practice EA

 I am loving metrics and this article was really great: 7 Key architecture metrics – IT Total Cost of Ownership (TCO) as a Percentage of Revenue – Total Cost Savings (TCS) – Percentage Of Spend That’s Strategic (PSTS) – Common Services Compliance Rate (CSCR) – Architectural Due Diligence Rate (ADDR) – Sunset Technology (ST) – Business Specific

 Finally to conclude a TOP 8 of Enterprise Architecture risks 8 Enterprise Architecture risks

 If your Enterprise Architect can’t describe five cases where Enterprise Architecture has failed miserably, it is time to find a new Enterprise Architect.

-- Security vulnerabilities and exposures : EA and security should work together to bring state of the art security in the whole company
+- Security vulnerabilities and exposures: EA and security should work together to bring state of the art security to the whole company

-- Low adoption rates : It is much easier to define a enterprise architecture than to implement the governance required to implement it.
+- Low adoption rates: It is much easier to define an enterprise architecture than to implement the governance required to implement it.

-- Project delays : it is possible for EA processes to delay projects and add excessive overhead by adding unnecessary checkpoints.
+- Project delays: EA processes can delay projects and add excessive overhead by adding unnecessary checkpoints.

-- Be careful what you measure : if EA introduces business performance metrics, metrics may also introduces risks and weird behaviours.
+- Be careful what you measure: if EA introduces business performance metrics, metrics may also introduce risks and weird behaviors.